Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 How to care for a Philodendron Florida Ghost.

-Confirm your Florida Ghost Philodendron is planted in well-draining potting soil.
+Make sure your Florida Ghost Philodendron is planted in well-draining potting soil.
 I personally just eyeball my potting mixture.

 Water when the top inch of soil dries out.